digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-26.md

 * Planning meeting with Rinkjøbing-Skjern municipality in two weeks time
 * Involved in digital twin discussions related to the DIGITbrain project
 * Suggest to have a webinar on the 25th of November 2020 for the INTO-CPS Association posibilities (input welcome)
+* In kick-off of UPSIM saw http://www.the-mtc.org/our-projects/simready which looks relevant in particular for our manufactoring projects

 #### Claudio Gomes
 * Robot Manipulator Model calibrated (with Emil)